Potential Inventory, aka Content Moderation Tool

 • Category: The section mapped in the metadata.

-• Moderation tools: An editor can mark an item as safe, block an item or mark an item “Needs Attention” for later review.
-Needs attention and safe are only an internal marker for moderators.
-Blocking an item will immediately remove it from inventory.
+• Action An editor block or unblock an item from this view.
+Blocking an item will immediately remove it from inventory across all homepage regions or a push policy.
 To unblock a blocked item, reclick the block icon to undo the action.

 In addition to blocking a single item, a user can bulk block items by clicking on the multiselect icons to the left of the thumbnail image in each row.
 When at least one content item is selected, a block icon will appear above the image column.
 Clicking that will allow a user to either confirm or cancel the bulk block action.